CloudStar2077/baby-tools-shop/README.md

 pip freeze -> requirements.txt #prints the output of all dependencies directly into the requirements.txt
 ```
 The `Dockerfile` describes the predefined docker image like a building plan for the container to start it within seconds without
 doing any configurations.
 This begins with the first line in the Dockerfile which pulls the base image for the Container, a lighweight linux operating system and python3.
+Then set the working directory to copy it into the container